pzivich/Delicatessen/docs/Basics.rst

 Variance Estimation
 -------------------------------

-Regardless of the chosen point-estimation strategy, the empirical sandwich variance estimator is used to estimate the variance for :math:`\theta`:
+Regardless of the point-estimation strategy, the empirical sandwich variance estimator is used to estimate the variance for :math:`\theta`:

 .. math::